CSCI265project/CSCI265-Project/Docs/Standards and Procedures.md

 ---

 The team Github repo ([https://github.com/CSCI265project/CSCI265-Project](https://github.com/CSCI265project/CSCI265-Project)) will be set up and maintained by the version control lead (Nihal) and understudy(Kazuki).
 The Version lead will have admin and the understudy will have the role ‘maintain’ unless the version lead is sick or unable to work understudy will become admin and a chosen team member will become the new maintain.
+The project will have 4 branchs total 3 core branchs for coding purposes and one branch for Docs directory, images directory, and othe misc documentations or files not needed in the core barnches.

+ A branch called 'Main' will be used as our docs, images branch, aswell as any other misc items that are not suitable for the core barnches

-The project will have 3 core branches: testing, production and development.
+ 3 core branches: testing, production and development.
 The purpose and guidelines for the following branches are as follows:

 * Testing: this branch will represent when the dev thinks the code is ready to be implemented, if the result is correct and error free it will become the new face of the product
 * Production:  This will be the branch where the most recently tested and error-free code, most likely be the branch for submission